Predictive Analytics Software Reviews: Top ML Tools for 2024 Forecasting

 - Deep Learning Models: Recurrent Neural Networks (RNNs), Convolutional Neural Networks (CNNs), and Transformers.

 The platform provides tools for feature engineering, model training, and hyperparameter tuning.
-Users can also leverage pre-trained models and transfer learning techniques to accelerate the development process.
+Users can also pre-trained models and transfer learning techniques to accelerate the development process.

 Use Cases